vctr-sls/vctr/README.md

 ---

+## Community Projects ❤

+- [Lukaesebrot/vctr-go](https://github.com/Lukaesebrot/vctr-go) - A wrapper for the vctr API written in go.
+- [Lukaesebrot/vctr-cli](https://github.com/Lukaesebrot/vctr-cli) - A CLI tool connecting to the vctr API.

+---

-© 2019 Ringo Hoffmann (zekro Development).
+© 2020 Ringo Hoffmann (zekro Development).
 Covered by the MIT Licence.